-Chrystie Myketiak is a discourse analyst with expertise in both gender studies and technology studies, whose research examines discourses and narratives with a focus on language use in relation to issues of power, positioning, and inequalities within the wider sociocultural context.
-She is particularly interested in how language operates as a social practice to construct and challenge notions of norms in the contexts of gender, sexuality and violence.
+Chrystie Myketiak is a discourse analyst with expertise in both gender studies and technology studies.
+She is particularly interested in how language operates as a social practice to construct and challenge notions of norms and deviance in the contexts of gender, sexuality and violence.
 At the moment, her work has an undercurrent of linguistically and discursively accounting for manifestations of 'desire'.

-Chrystie has two strands active research (with a third recently completed) that use corpora and combine the investigation of language in discourse and narrative with the study of norms and normativity.
+Chrystie has two strands active research (with a third recently completed) that use corpora and combine the investigation of language in discourse and narrative with the study of norms and deviance.
 The first is concerned with the social performance of sex talk in technologically-mediated spaces.
 This work combines a critical discourse analysis of naturally occurring conversations about sex, sexuality, and desire with advancement in feminist and queer theories.
 She currently has a book, Online Sex Talk and the Social World, under contract with Palgrave (for their series "Palgrave Studies on Language, Gender and Sexuality") on this topic.
-The second is an examination of texts produced by violent offenders using critical discourse analysis and queer linguistics, which focuses on heterosexuality discourses, masculinity and issues of demand and desire.
-The third strand, which recently completed, originated in the large interdisciplinary www.chi-med.ac.uk research project, was a pragmatic analysis of medical errors and the construction of accountability in medical error news reporting and clinical incident reporting.
+In order to support her writing of this book, the University of Brighton has awarded her a Sabbatical Award.
+Chrystie's second strand of research is an examination of texts produced by violent offenders using critical discourse analysis and queer linguistics, which focuses on heterosexuality discourses, masculinity and issues of demand and desire.
+The third body of research, which recently completed, originated in the large interdisciplinary www.chi-med.ac.uk research project, was a pragmatic analysis of medical errors and the construction of accountability in medical error news reporting and clinical incident reporting.